The Bailly Homestead at Indiana Dunes National Park

 Porter County Museum

-The Bailly Homestead, now a National Historic Landmark, was home to Joseph Bailly de Messein (1774-1835) and his wife Marie Le Fevre de la Vigne Bailly (1783-1866).
-Arriving around 1824, they established a fur trading post along the Little Calumet River near two major Indigenous trails, which contributed to Joseph’s success as a trader and, later, as a land speculator and innkeeper.
+The Bailly Homestead was home to Joseph Bailly de Messein (1774-1835) and his wife Marie Le Fevre de la Vigne Bailly (1783-1866).
+This site, along with the nearby Bailly Cemetery, is listed as a National Historic Landmark.
+Arriving around 1824, the Bailly's established a trading post along the Little Calumet River near two major Indigenous trails, which contributed to Joseph’s success as a trader and, later, as a land speculator and innkeeper.

 A French-Canadian fur trader, Bailly had previously worked in Michigan, primarily around Mackinac Island, where he married women of the Odawa Nation, including Marie, whom he met in Michigan.
 By the time the Bailly family moved to the region, demand for fur had declined, and Joseph began focusing on land speculation, trade goods, and operating an inn at this critical crossroads.
 This strategic location provided a unique meeting point for Indigenous communities and Euro-American settlers, facilitating commerce and cultural exchange in the wilderness of the Potawatomi Nation.